ncatlab/nlab-content/pages/6/9/4/0/10496/content.md

 \end{equation}
 where $\zeta \in \mathbb{C}$ is a [[root of unity]] identified with the FQH anyon [braiding phase](quantum+Hall+effect#BraidingPhase).

 This topological observable algebra (eq:TopologicalTorusObservables) is traditionally argued by appeal to an [[effective field theory|effective]] [[abelian Chern-Simons theory|abelian Chern-Simons field theory]] thought to describe the large-scale ("infrared") dynamics of the [[FQH system]].
 (Experimental verification of this expectation has been out of reach: While it might barely be possible to constrain a 2D electron gas to a torus, it seems nigh impossible to then have it penetrated by an everywhere transverse magentic field.
-Which makes it all the more remarkable that, as we pass to FQAH systems, the torus topology becomes not only experimentally viable but the default --- now for a \emph{momentum space} torus.)
+This makes it all the more remarkable that, as we pass to [[FQAH systems]], the torus topology becomes not only experimentally viable but the default --- now for a *momentum space* [[Brillouin torus]].)

 So we are to ask:

 > *Does the relation (eq:TopologicalTorusObservables) represent the fundamental group of some parameter space $P$ associated with FQH systems?*

-Remarkably --- the answer is, yes, of the parameter space of exotic topological magnetic flux quanta on the torus.
+Remarkably --- the answer is [[schreiber:FQH Anyons|SS25 §3.3-4]]: Yes, of the parameter space of exotic topological magnetic flux quanta on the torus.

 Namely, the parameter space of ordinary topological magnetic flux through a surface $\Sigma^2$, as predicted by the time-honored *[[Dirac charge quantization|Dirac flux quantization condition]]*, is the [[mapping space|space of maps]] to the [[classifying space]]
 \begin{equation}